10 Ways to Avoid Crypto Taxes in 2025

 It's important to know the difference between short-term gains, like profits from selling or transferring assets held for less than a year, and long-term investments.
 Selling an asset after more than one year is subject to net capital gain tax, while short-term ones are subject to income tax.

-If you don’t understand how to reduce your crypto taxes this way, here’s a simple explanation: Since capital gains tax is smaller than income tax, you save money by prolonging the period between buying and selling your crypto.
-In other words, long-term asset holding is the perfect answer for crypto tax reduction.
+Here’s a simple explanation: Since capital gains tax is smaller than income tax, you save money by prolonging the period between buying and selling your crypto.
+In other words, long-term asset holding is the perfect answer for tax reduction.

 Sell Crypto in a Low-Income Year: Take Advantage of Tax-free Thresholds